tsykoduk/greg.nokes.name/_posts/2022-1-4-blog-preformance-stats.md

  100%   9456 (longest request)
 ```

 I then  decided to turn it up to 11, and ran with a concurrency of 100.
 The max CPU load jumped up above five, and the RAM jumped by about 200m.
 Still not a bad showing.
-18 rps is not bad for a single, small container.
+132 rps is really good for a single, small container.

 ```shell
 Server Software:        nginx